Maeve Brennan: Career

 Brennan moved to New York and found work as a fashion copywriter at Harper's Bazaar in the 1940s.
 She also wrote a Manhattan column for the Dublin society magazine Social and Personal, and wrote several short pieces for The New Yorker magazine.
 In 1949, she was offered a staff job by William Shawn, The New Yorkers managing editor.

 Brennan first wrote for The New Yorker as a social diarist.
 She wrote sketches about New York life in The Talk of the Town section under the pseudonym "The Long-Winded Lady".
 She also contributed fiction criticism, fashion notes, and essays.
 She wrote about both Ireland and the United States.

-The New Yorker began publishing Brennan's short stories in 1950.
-The first of these stories was called "The Holy Terror".
-In it, Mary Ramsay, a "garrulous, greedy heap of a woman" tries to keep her job as a ladies' room attendant in a Dublin hotel.
+In 1950, Harper's Bazaar published Brannan's story "The Holy Terror", followed by "The poor men and women" in April 1952.
+Later in 1952, William Maxwell published all of her further stories of Dublin in The New Yorker.

-Brennan's work was fostered by William Maxwell, and she wrote under The New Yorker managing editors Harold Ross and William Shawn.
+Brennan's work was fostered by Maxwell, and she wrote under The New Yorker managing editors Harold Ross and William Shawn.
 Although she was widely read in the United States in the 1950s and 1960s, she was almost unknown in Ireland, even though Dublin was the setting of many of her short stories.

 A compendium of her New Yorker articles called The Long-Winded Lady: Notes from the New Yorker was published in 1969.
-Two collections of short stories, In and Out of Never-Never Land (1969) and Christmas Eve (1974) were also published.
+Two collections of short stories, In and Out of Never-Never Land (Scribner, 1969) and Christmas Eve (1974) were also published.

-Her career didn't really take off until after her death which led many of her stories to be reintroduced to the public and many articles written about her up until her passing.